 After the Second World War, members eagerly reformed the club, and presented a sparkling production of the old favourite, Les Cloches de Corneville, in the Lyric Theatre.
 Two years later the club was back in the Theatre Royal and in the 1950's played the Citizen's, Lyric, Athenaeum, Empress and Alhambra, eventually settling in the King's in 1957, where almost all future productions would be staged.

 From the club's inception in 1907, it has been part of its constitution that it supports charitable causes through its musical endeavours.
-In recent years CHAS (Children's Hospice Association Scotland) and The Scottish Cot Death Trust have benefited from GLOC Productions.
+Glasgow Light continue to support local and national charities.
+Please support the club so that we can continue the great Glasgow tradition of amateur musical theatre!

 Kindly provided by George Mitchell, Club Archivist